sidewalkfox/Species-Finder/README.md

 *The program may become unresponsive, this is normal, it will become responsive once the audio file is over.*

 **Troubleshooting**\
 Is everything spelled right?
 Are your sounds `.wav`?
 Are your images in `.png`?
 Do your sounds have non-vocal background noise?
-In an error doesn't show up, check the console.
-It gives a good idea on what happened.
+If an error doesn't show up, check the console.